berrypay/runegen/README.md

 $# ./runegen -c 7 -l 8 --strict=true -startalpha=true

 ```
-Then you can find the binary in
+Then you can find the binary in the 'bin' folder.

 ### License ###